 In the Researchers’ Grand Prix, researchers compete to present their research in the most understandable, captivating, and inspiring way in just 4 minutes.
 Researchers’ Grand Prix Digital is the online heat of the Researchers’ Grand Prix that is open to contestants from all over Sweden.
-Send us your application, gain an experience of a lifetime, and a chance to win 15,000 SEK!

 What is Researchers’ Grand Prix Digital?